 The structure of the thesis will vary depending on whether the thesis is partly or entirely comprised of papers.
 Whatever the format, the thesis must present as a coherent and integrated body of work in which the research objectives, relationship to other scholarly work, methodology and strategies employed, and the results obtained are identified, analysed and evaluated.

-In general every thesis should include a general introduction and general discussion to frame the internal chapters.
+A thesis should include a general introduction and general discussion to frame the internal chapters.
 The introduction should outline the scope of the research covered by the thesis and include an explanation of the organisation and structure of the thesis.
-The general discussion should draw together the main findings of the thesis and establish the significance of the work as a whole, and should not just restate the discussion points of each paper.
+The general discussion should draw together the main findings of the thesis and establish the significance of the work as a whole and should not just restate the discussion points of each paper.

 It is important that candidates explicitly argue the coherence of the work and establish links between the various papers/chapters throughout the thesis.
 Linking text should be added to introduce each new paper or chapter, with a foreword which introduces the research and establishes its links to previous papers/chapters.